Elko New Market, Minnesota

 Elko New Market is a city in Scott County, Minnesota, United States.
-It was founded in 2006 through a merger of bordering cities Elko and New Market.
+It was founded in 2006 through a merging of bordering cities Elko and New Market.
 The population was 4,846 at the 2020 census.

 Served by Interstate 35 and Scott County Road 2, the city contains one public school, and is notable as the location of Elko Speedway.
 The New Market Hotel and Store is listed on the National Register of Historic Places.
 The city contains a marker for the Big Woods of south–central Minnesota.

 History

 Elko was initially a railway village in 1858.
 New Market was named for the town near Cambridge, England though it was first named Jackson until its establishment about the same time.
 Both Elko and New Market were common town names of the era according to the Minnesota Historical Society.

 On March 21, 2006, both the cities of Elko and New Market passed a referendum to merge.
 The new city was named Elko New Market with the merger taking effect on January 1, 2007.